Shannon Ratigan - Character Actor & Musician

 very quickly, so it's critical to take every audition seriously, and be professional all the time.

-Need some advice on getting rejected?
+Need any advice on getting rejected?
 Just ask, I'm here for you.
 Anyway, here's my Internet Movie Data Base page.

 Every time it came on TV, I would have to dive across the room for the remote, and hit the mute button.